internxt/bridge/README.md

 ```

 ## Project guideline
-This project currently divides the server in 3 layers:
+This project currently divides the server into 3 layers:
 - Use cases (```lib/core/${domain}/usecase.ts``` or if not still migrated: ```lib/server/routes/${domain}.js```)
 - Persistence (```lib/core/${domain}/repository.ts``` or if not still migrated: ```lib/server/routes/${domain}.js```)
 - Controllers (```lib/server/http/${domain}/controller.ts``` or if not still migrated: ```lib/server/routes/${domain}.js```)

 The project has these main folders
 - ```/lib```
-  - ```/core```: where new structure with 2 of the 3 layers is being used (usecase, persistence)
+  - ```/core```: where a new structure with 2 of the 3 layers is being used (use case, persistence)
   - ```/server```:
     - ```/routes```: where old structure with one layer (controller+usecase+persistence) is being used.
     - ```/http/${domain}```: where controller layer for the HTTP protocol resides.

-The project is a WIP in the sense that is being rethinked in layers and the actual 3 layers are a matter of convenience that provides better maintainability that the old solution of using one layer with everything mixed.
+The project is a WIP in the sense that is being rethought in layers and the actual 3 layers are a matter of convenience that provides better maintainability that the old solution of using one layer with everything mixed.

 As the word 'domain' is being used, we have agreed to use any entity as a domain (which is not correct) as a temporal convention, therefore, any explanation about how to define this layers is provided here.
-Each entity has maybe a controller, usecase and repo, that is the unique guideline for now.
+Each entity has maybe a controller, use case, and repo, that is the unique guideline for now.

 ## API documentation
 We do not provide API documentation currently.
 We plan to do it in the future.